21 Best Places to Visit in New England: The Ultimate List 🍁

 The Berkshires, Massachusetts

-Along the western edge of Massachusetts is the region known as the Berkshires.
+In Western Massachusetts is the region known as the Berkshires.
 This area is worlds away from Boston, but it’s not very far as the crow flies.
 If you’re looking for a bit of country living in MA, this is the region to visit.

 Culture abounds in the Berkshires, from spots like Mass MoCA and other museums to venue Tanglewood, where you can enjoy concerts from leading symphonies and folk artists like James Taylor to theatre productions put on by the well-known, professional Shakespeare & Company.